leios/gpu-handbook/src/content/abstractions.md

 ```

-Here, we've used the `.` operator to signify that we want the function broadcasted along all elements of the first argument of `f`.
+Here, we've used the `.` operator to signify that we want the function broadcasted along all elements of the argument of `f`.
 So let's create another function to do the vector addition from the previous section:

 ```